SciTools/cube_browser/doc/browsing_cubes/intro.rst

 **Define plots**

-The plot types that you can choose from are: Contourf, Contour and Pcolormesh, the source code for which can be found `here <../../../../lib/cube_browser/__init__.py>`_.
+The plot types that you can choose from are: Contourf, Contour and Pcolormesh.
 These plot types mirror those in matplotlib, as do the keyword arguments that you can pass in here.
 Please see the `matplotlib documentation <http://matplotlib.org/api/pyplot_api.html?highlight=contour#matplotlib.pyplot.contour>`_ for a full docstring and list of keyword arguments.

 You can define your plot using the following syntax (more examples are available in the links below):::